OS-EDA/Course/Chapter_07_OpenROAD_flow_scripts/c07_lecture.md

 What happend on the way to here:

 - GDS-2-RTL: OpenROAD
-- OpenROAD flow scripts (ORFS)
+- OpenROAD flow scripts (ORFS) overview
 - ORFS flow steps and flow components
 - First run of the flow scripts
+- A Dive into the PDK (Klayout)
 - Analysing: Heatmaps and more (ORFS GUI)
-- A Dive into the PDK

 ### This chapter

 NOW:

-Make your design better.
+- One day of using ORFS
+- Getting a hands on with important data and features.

 ### Idea of today